Modeling Barrett's Esophagus Progression using Geometric Variational Autoencoders

-Finally, to evaluate our novel \sae model and determine its potential as a generative model, we examine the effects of spread loss on the spherical autoencoder model.
-First and most importantly, we evaluate the quality of randomly generated images, as this will make clear if the model with spread loss can be used for generative tasks.
-To compare how spread loss affects models differently, we also provide samples generated by a variational spherical autoencoder trained with spread loss.
+Finally, to evaluate our novel \sae model and determine its potential as a generative model, we examine the effects of spread loss on the spherical autoencoder model by evaluating randomly generated images.
+From these images, shown in Fig. \ref{fig:generate_spread}, it becomes apparent that the introduction of spread loss to the spherical autoencoder substantially improves the quality of generated images.
+While generated images of autoencoder models previously looked unrealistic, with spread loss they resemble those generated by the variational models.

-In Figure \ref{fig:generate_spread}, we show one sample per dimension size of all spherical models with spread loss implemented.
-As can be observed from this figure, the visual quality of the images generated by the spherical autoencoder model types greatly improves compared to samples generated by the same models without spread loss (Figure \ref{fig:generations}.
-The images look more realistic and continue to do so up until the highest tested dimension sizes.
-This effect is most noticeable for the equivariant \sae model.
-For the variational models, spread loss does not have a large effect on the quality of samples, except for the images being slightly less sharp than before.

-Furthermore, when interpolating with models with spread loss, we do not see a noticeable improvement.
-This may be explained due to spherical autoencoders already generating good-quality interpolations without the extra loss function.
-In some rare cases, interpolations with spread loss result in low-quality images, such as the ones shown in Figure \ref{fig:interpolation_spread}.
-Here, interpolations do not model a smooth transition, suggesting that the spreading of encoded points can create some low-information areas in the latent space.
-This most commonly occurs in higher latent dimensions.